ppy/osu-wiki/news/2024/2024-07-22-project-loved-july-2024.md

 200 – 230 BPM, 2:51 | 5.43★, 6.06★\
 *description written by [Gamelan4](https://osu.ppy.sh/users/9856910)*

-There are ranked mapsets that barely reach a play count higher than 5K, and yet [MOSAIC.WAV - Chousai Kenbo Sengen](https://osu.ppy.sh/beatmapsets/469296#taiko) by[ Cihyaa ](https://osu.ppy.sh/users/1282954)aka.
-Coin manages to surpass that amount with aplomb.
+There are ranked mapsets that barely reach a play count higher than 5K, and yet [MOSAIC.WAV - Chousai Kenbo Sengen](https://osu.ppy.sh/beatmapsets/469296#taiko) by[ Cihyaa ](https://osu.ppy.sh/users/1282954) (a.k.a.
+Coin) manages to surpass that amount with aplomb.
 Featured in countless tournaments, whether big or small, and played hundreds of times in multiplayer lobbies throughout the years, this mapset has survived the test of time and continues to be relevant to this day.
 A classic stream-heavy map with a rated diff for the more skilled, *Chousai Kenbo Sengen* offers replayability not seen in many maps.
 And if you haven't tried it out yet, this will most likely become a map you come back often to.

 We at Taiko Loved HQ are ashamed to have taken this long to feature this map.
 But as they say, it's better late than never.
 As always, the community has the last say on these matters.
 So go ahead, try it out if you haven't, and show your support if you so wish!